Beauregard Parish, Louisiana: Law enforcement

+The city level police agencies of the area are the "DeRidder Police Department" founded in the year (1903) and is currently under the direction of Chief Craig Richard.

+The only other city police department of Beauregard Parish is the Merryville Police Department founded in the year (1912) and is currently under the direction of Chief Cindy Brister.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 1166 sqmi, of which 1157 sqmi is land and 8.5 sqmi (0.7%) is water.